How to Write a CV with No Experience in 2025

 Internship CV example

-This CV example features Katie Andrews, a recent graduate looking to kickstart a career through an internship.
-With the Princeton CV template, she showcases her experience through education and side jobs while drawing attention to her technical and language skills.
+• With the Princeton CV template, you can showcase your experience through education and side jobs, while drawing attention to technical and language skills.

 School leaver CV example